BryanChim/Python-Django--Oral_Microbiome_Browser/README.md

 5) Enjoy!

-* If you're unable or do not wish to run the application, you can see screenshots of interface in the images **"Django Pages.jpg"** and **"Django Pages2.jpg"**
+* If you're unable or do not wish to run the application, you can view screenshots of the interface in the images **"Django Pages.jpg"** and **"Django Pages2.jpg"**

+* For a pictoral representation of the MySQL tables created in the Microbiome database, see the image **"models and keys.jpg"**

 * For an in-depth report on the background, planning and workflow of the project, please see: **"Oral Microbiome Project Report.docx"**

-* For a pictoral representation of the MySQL tables created in the Microbiome database, see the image **"models and keys.jpg"**